kaishajri01/AeroManage/README.md

 - **Customer Service:** Delve into the strategies that airports employ to enhance the passenger experience.

+## Contributing
+We welcome contributions from the aviation community and anyone interested in airport management.
+Whether it's fixing a typo or adding a substantial feature, your contributions make AeroManage better for everyone.
+For more information, please read our Contributing Guidelines.

+## License

+AeroManage is an open-source project created with a passion for aviation and a commitment to sharing knowledge about airport management.
+Join us in exploring the skies and the operations that make air travel possible.

 ## Getting Started

 To get started with AeroManage, follow these steps: